slow-session/choon-player/README.txt

 == Description ==

 Choon Player is a simple audio player that supports loops and slowing down music for learning by ear.
 It was developed for learning Irish Traditional music.
+It supports two players:

+1. A player for MP3 files.
 To display the player, put a valid URL pointing to an MP3 or M4A recording between the shortcodes [choon] and [/choon] on your page or post.

+2. A player for ABC notation.
+To display the player, put valid ABC notation between the shortcodes [choon-abc] and [/choon-abc] on your page or post.

 == Screenshots ==